kthayashi/cv/README.md

-# Kenji Hayashi - Curriculum Vitae
+# Kenji Hayashi - *Curriculum Vitae*

+This repo is for building/updating my CV.
+A brief overview of my workflow is provided below.

 ## Setup

+### Overview

+My CV is built using my [`qmdcv`](https://github.com/kthayashi/qmdcv) R package.
+This package allows me to provide the content of my CV as structured data (`data.yaml`), insert those data into a QMD document (`cv.qmd`), and render the CV as an HTML document (`cv.html`) using [Quarto](https://quarto.org/).
+Custom styling is provided in `custom.scss`, including page break/printing specifications for use with the [Paged.js](https://pagedjs.org/) library.

 ### Automation

-A git hook can be set up to automatically print the HTML CV as a PDF whenever changes to the HTML file are committed.
-In particular, use the `pre-commit` git
+I've set up a pre-commit [git hook](https://git-scm.com/docs/githooks) in my local repo to automatically print the HTML document as a PDF document, using the [Paged.js](https://pagedjs.org/) library, whenever changes to the HTML document are committed:
-hook:

 ```
 #!/bin/sh